-The current COVID 19 outbreak has created an uncertain environment for many people.
-If you are worried about missing a payment, for your mortgage or any other loan, you are doing exactly the right thing by reading this section.
+If you are worried about missing a payment, on your mortgage or any loan, you are doing exactly the right thing by reading this section.
 We understand that some of our customers may not be able to avoid missing a payment.

 Missing a payment will increase the cost of your loan over the long term and may also affect your credit history, so you should make your payments if you can.

 If you’re worried about loan payments, you should call us on 01 7725714.

 If you are worried about credit card payments, you should call us on 01 668 5500.